-Manish teaches only the genuine style, from the Indian music system and with the proper Harmonium-playing technique.
-Note that Harmonium is an instrument from India and is played using melodies, not harmonies (Harmonies/chords may be used, one has to know how, and their presence should be very subtle.)
+Manish teaches only the authentic way of playing Harmonium.
+With an introduction to the Indian music system and with the proper Harmonium-playing technique.
+Note that Harmonium is an instrument from India and is played using melodies, not harmonies, as Indian music is melody-based (Harmonies/chords may be used, one has to know how, and their presence should be very subtle.)

-Also, it is important to mention that these workshops are not a "crash course" - it is impossible to learn any type of music in a fast way, specially from the east, where the musical system is different.
+Also, it is important to mention that these Workshops are not a "crash course" - it is impossible to learn any type of music in a fast way, specially from the east, where the musical system is different.
 Like any other instrument, Harmonium also needs years of learning and dedication.
+The Workshops are conceived as a basic introduction and first contact with the music from India and the instrument, fot the participant to decide if he/she would like to take the learning to a next level.

-Then, if the participant thinks Harmonium is the instrument he/she would like to learn, then it is suggested to take lessons with a teacher who learnt Harmonium in India with the Indian music system.
+If the participant thinks Harmonium is the instrument he/she would like to learn, then it is suggested to take lessons with Manish (present or online) or with a teacher who learnt Harmonium in India with the Indian music system.
 Keep in mind that to correct a wrong learning will be more difficult than to learn right from the beginning.

 LESSONS

-Manish started teaching Harmonium in the west (and before in Pune to visitors) as a request from his students of Indian music, Mantra singing and vocal training.
+Manish started teaching Harmonium in Europe (and before in Pune, India) as a request from his students of Indian music, Mantra singing and vocal training.
 Indian music is played melody-based, not chord-based and this is a key difference in being able to transmit the feel of music from India when we play Harmonium.
 There are elements of Ragas used in the playing.
 So to sing songs from India - whatever they may be - classical, folk, mantra, kirtan, etc, the adequate technique has to be developed (as well as the related feel) in order to present it gracefully.

 He will teach the proper use of the instrument, in order not to develop wrong habits - posture, technique, raga, how to combine melody and chords, and how to use the Harmonium in one's own practice.